ElliottMess/KoboAnalyser/README.md

 ### Install KoboAnalyser from Zip package:

-* In Tools (top of RStudio): click Install Packages
+* In Tools (top of R Studio): click Install Packages
 * Choose Install from: Package Archive File (.zip; .tar.gz)
 * In Package archive, select the file KoboAnalyser.tar.gz that you downloaded/received
 * You are all set!
 You can know use KoboAnalyser

 ## Quick start
-First, create a project in RStudio:
+First, create a project in R Studio:

-* In RSturdio, select File, click New project.
+* In R Studio, select File, click New project.
 A box opens
 * Choose New Directory
 * Choose Empty project
 * Type the name of the folder where you want to put your data